MarcelGarus/server/blog/draft comptime.md

 Zig's `zig:comptime` is such an interesting language decision.
 Dynamic ducktyping, reflection, and first-level types at compile time remove the need for macros and generic types.
 Zig is a language that lets you just "do what you want" at compile time without the language getting in your way.

-Functions can impose arbitrary turing-complete limitations on the types of parameters.
+I would have never thought that a systems programming language could feel so dynamic.

-Those compile time checks can result in a stark contrast between Zig function signatures and those of other system programming languages.
+Zig's dynamicness means function signatures sometimes look pretty different from those of other statically typed languages.
 If you see a Rust function signature, you immediately know what types are expected.
 Even for generic functions, traits tell you how the types need to behave.
 In Zig, a function signature may not immediately tell you all you need.
 In our case, the `zig:run` function just expects a `zig:Syscalls: type` – that doesn't tell you anything!
-Only when you try compile the code, you get an error.
+Only when you try to compile the code, you get an error.

-Of course, just because you _can_ do anything at compile time doesn't mean you should.
+Of course, just because you _can_ do arbitrary turing-complete checks at compile time doesn't mean you should.
-The more dynamic your type checks get, the more you should document requirements in comments.
 I feel obliged to say that the vast majority of functions in Zig have readable signatures with simple types.
 This blog post focuses on how Zig differs from other languages, so insane function signatures are disproportionately represented.

-The `zig:comptime` feature aligns very well with Zig's general vibe.
+I think the `zig:comptime` feature aligns very well with Zig's general vibe.
 It allows the language itself to be simple and uniform.
-If you can, play arounnd with it!
+If you're open to trying new things, I encourage you to play around with Zig!
-Zig will give you a new perspective on statically-typed programming just because of how different and unique it feels compared to the mainstream languages.
+The combination of high-level dynamic scripting and low-level systems programming makes Zig just _feel_ different from all the mainstream languages.
 Happy coding!